fracpete/rsync4j/README.md

 for Linux, Mac OSX and Windows.
 For the latter, binaries are included in the jars and *rsync4j* will set up an environment in the user's home directory (`%USERPROFILE%\rsync4j`) on first usage (can be customized, see Section **Custom location**).
-Now 32-bit and 64-bit platforms are supported.
+Now supports 32-bit and 64-bit platforms.

 ## Releases